testingcan/xlsx-csv/README.md

 OPTIONS:
-    -d <delimiter>        Set the delimiter for the CSV-output [default: b','] -i <input>            Sets the input file
+    -d <delimiter>        Set the delimiter for the CSV-output [default: b','] -i <input>            Sets the input file or directory [default: .]
     -o <output>           Output directory [default: .]
     -s <sheet>...
 Specifiy the sheet(s) to convert
 ```
 The script can either be started by providing the input (and optionally output)-files or
 by providing a (set of) config-files.
 For use of config-files see below.
+By default the
+script reads the current directory for XLSX-files to convert.

 ## Configuration